Hery8910/Hery8910/README.md

 ## About Me
 I'm currently enrolled in a fullstack web development course that concludes in December 2024.
 I am passionate about developing efficient and scalable web applications and continually learning and improving my skills.

+I have experience with a wide range of technologies and frameworks, which I've applied to various projects throughout my course.
+My goal is to create user-friendly, responsive, and dynamic web applications.
+Below are some of the key technologies I have worked with.

 ## Skills

 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?&logo=JavaScript)
 ![HTML](https://img.shields.io/badge/-HTML5-000?&logo=HTML5)